-4. This family of birds are found in open woodlands and are said to bring happiness.

-5. This bird has heavily streaked under-parts, deeply notched tail and a slender sharp bill.

-7. This Phalarope is often seen during storms along the coast.
-9. This family of water birds are known for their mournful cry.
-10. This Goldeneye is less widespread than its common cousin.
-12. Common in Deciduous woods, this perching bird has a heavily-streaked breast and black strips on the crown.
+- 4. This family of birds are found in open woodlands and are said to bring happiness. - 5.
+This bird has heavily streaked under-parts, deeply notched tail and a slender sharp bill. - 7.
+This Phalarope is often seen during storms along the coast. - 9.
+This family of water birds are known for their mournful cry. - 10.
+This Goldeneye is less widespread than its common cousin. - 12.
+Common in Deciduous woods, this perching bird has a heavily

-15. Nominated by Canadian Geographic to be Canada's official bird

-19. Part of the Sandpiper family, it breeds in coastal marshes.

-20 Half of Yukon's official bird.
-23. What Owls do with their heads.
+- streaked breast and black strips on the crown. - 15.
+Recently made Canada's official bird - 19.
+Part of the Sandpiper family, it breeds in coastal marshes.
+20 Half of Yukon's official bird.23.
+What Owls do with their - 23.
+What Owls do with their heads.